RodrigoPAml/RedisStudies/README.md

 A repository to study the basics of redis using C#.

-The equivalent commands in redis used in C# examples are in the examples txt's.
+The equivalent commands in redis used in C# examples are in the project examples txt's.

 # About